Volunteer in PUSD!

 Awesome!
 PUSD is fortunate to have many community volunteers who generously donate countless hours to inspire and enrich student learning.
 We partner with several organizations who train volunteers and target specific areas where students need help the most.

-All field trip chaperones are required to get checked on the Megan’s Law database, which is done by the volunteer coordinator at the school site.
+All field trip chaperones are required to get checked on the MEGAN'S LAW database, which is done by the Community Assistant/Volunteer Coordinator at the school site.